 When the Tigers won the 2011 Colonial Athletic Association (CAA) title and made their NCAA post-season debut as an FCS program, Towson became the first program in NCAA history to compete in the NCAA Football playoffs at the Division III, Division II, and FCS levels.

 In 2011, the Tigers won their first CAA championship.
 The 2011 Tigers posted a 9-3 overall record and won the CAA outright with a 7-1 league mark.
 The Tigers won the title after being selected to finish last in the league's preseason poll.
+After winning the CAA crown in 2012, Towson won back-to-back titles for the first time.

 In 1974, the Tigers posted a 10-0-0 record to win the Mason-Dixon Conference title, a Division III league that no longer exists.